usgs/wdfn-blog/content/reproducibility.md

 ------------------------------------------------

 -   script your work!
+-   comment the steps in your code
 -   use relative (not absolute) filepaths
--   limit the number of applications/programs being used
+-   limit the number of applications/programs being used when possible
 -   keep up to date with software versions

 What can you do?
 ----------------

 If you don't know where to start, try learning some basic R. There are many resources: [tryR from Code School](http://tryr.codeschool.com/), [swirl](http://swirlstats.com/), and the [USGS Introduction to R](https://owi.usgs.gov/R/training.html) Course.

+Next, try to script just one piece of your analysis.
+Pick a set of tasks that need to be applied to several similar datasets or need to be run repeatedly.
+Write a script that automates one iteration through those tasks.
+Then reduce your analysis time and mistakes by applying that same script to all of the datasets or runs.
+Better still, move your code into a loop so that the script automates the repetition, too.

 Reproducibility can go beyond your local files.
 Maybe your plots and tables are scripted, but you're still having to copy and paste into slides or a manuscript.
 [R Markdown](http://rmarkdown.rstudio.com/) can automate the process of inserting figures and tables into PDFs, Word documents, and slides.